Thelma Hill: Career

 Before she became a Mack Sennett bathing beauty, Hill worked as an artist's model in New York.

 Hill was one of the few Sennett Bathing Beauties to make it into featured roles.
 Hill was widely known as the "mah jongg bathing girl" because of the mah jongg bathing suit she was photographed in.

 When she was a child her parents divorced and her father died.
 Thelma and her mother moved to California, where they opened a cafe down the road from the Sennett studios.
 She was discovered by Roscoe Fatty Arbuckle when she was serving him and dropped soup in his lap.
 Arbuckle introduced her to Mack Sennett who made her one of his bathing beauties.
 In a 1924 article Sennett declared she was the "ideal bathing beauty of her time".
 The petite actress was just five feet tall and weighed only 100 pounds.

 She started working as an extra at the Sennett studios in 1919 and appeared in dozens of comedy shorts including Picking Peaches (1924) and The Hollywood Kid (1925).
 She was a talented comedienne and quickly moved on to featured roles.
 Hill starred opposite Ben Turpin in A Prodigal Bridegroom (1926) and with Billy Bevan in Hoboken From Hollywood.
-Mack Sennett saw her potential signed to her a long term long contract.
+Mack Sennett saw her potential and signed to her a long term long contract.

 From 1927 to 1929, she co-starred with Bud Duncan in Larry Darmour's series of silent Toots and Casper comedy shorts and was Laurel and Hardy's leading lady in Two Tars (1928).
 She was under contract at FBO in 1927 and was signed by MGM for a role in The Fair Co-Ed (1927).
 She appeared in a handful of talkies including The Old Barn (1929) and The Naughty Flirt (1931) with Alice White.
 Her final role was in the Hal Roach comedy Mixed Nuts (1934).

 Personal life

-Hill was engaged to director St. Elmo Boyce until he committed suicide in 1930.
 In 1934 she married John West Sinclair, a stunt man and gag writer for W.C.
 Fields.